Experience Life Inside a Snow Globe on a Winter Weekend in Alpena Michigan

 I decided to also try a stout (which I like because they typically taste like black coffee).
 I tried the Milk Route Stout which was actually very good!

-We shared the crispy Brussel sprouts as an appetizer.
+We shared the crispy Brussels sprouts as an appetizer.
 I heard someone tell a server as they left that they were the best thing they’ve had in a long time, so naturally, I wanted to see for myself.
 They were very tasty.

 For dinner, I had the Reuben with a salad, and Jared got a burger and a salad.